 Migration and consolidation are fundamental activities in legacy data processing.
 An opportunity is presented in data migration scenarios to ensure data quality and, additionally, to clean and enrich the data to improve it during the migration process.
 A common-sense approach here is to apply business rules during the migration project that leverage metadata to synchronize new data and update it as it is offloaded to a new system.
 Data providers are the best actors to ensure metadata is good prior to migration, and that data is still accurate after it is consolidated in its new location.

 Previously, loading was a high cost step because data had to be structured first.
-The beauty of the non-relational architecture was the ease of loading, and the schema on read capability of the ELT model which offered a less complicated data transformation workflow, thereby reducing the high cost of loading and migrating data.
+The beauty of the non-relational architecture was the ease of loading, and the schema on read capability of the ETL model which offered a less complicated data transformation workflow, thereby reducing the high cost of loading and migrating data.
 Multi-model databases technologies also promise a reduction in the level of migration that is required for data processing.

 Inter-Organizational Data Sharing